This article has links to products and services we love, which we may make commission from.

 Day 4: Isle of Skye’s Trotternish Loop

-With this being the biggest of the islands, it is a good idea when completing your Scotland travel planning that you spend two nights here.
+As this is the biggest of the islands, it is a good idea to spend two nights here when completing your Scotland travel planning.

 If you had more time, you’d go for three.